KEGG in Keg

 In general, KO entries (identified by K numbers) also represent sequence similarity groups.
 Thus, the sequence similarity search of a query genome against KEGG GENES is a search for most appropriate K numbers.
 The assigned set of K numbers can then be used to reconstruct KEGG pathway maps, BRITE hierarchies and KEGG modules, enabling interpretation of high-level functions.

-Automatic KO assignment can be done by the following web servers or by an interactive tool of and the result of KO assignment is linked to KEGG Mapper Reconstruct tool.
+Automatic KO assignment can be done by the following web servers and the result of KO assignment is linked to KEGG Mapper Reconstruct tool.

 Annotation guide